WEB_Global_Banner

 • By the late 1800s, the Sisters of Mercy founded more schools than any other religious order in the English-speaking world.

-• Many of the thriving hospitals built by the Sisters of Mercy began in unexpected places thanks to their foresight of how the population would shift - Mercy Hospital St. Louis was once an apple orchard and Mercy Hospital Oklahoma City was built on a cow pasture.
+• Many thriving hospitals built by the Sisters of Mercy began in unexpected places thanks to their foresight of how the population would shift - Mercy Hospital St. Louis was once an apple orchard and Mercy Hospital Oklahoma City was built on a cow pasture.

-• A 10-year collaborative agreement between Mercy and Mayo Clinic — a first-of-its-kind alliance between two large health care systems — will use data science to pinpoint diseases earlier and transform health care to a more predictive, proactive, preventive and wellness care-focused model.
+• A 10-year collaborative agreement between Mercy and Mayo Clinic — a first-of-its-kind alliance between two large healthcare systems — will use data science to pinpoint diseases earlier and transform healthcare to a more predictive, proactive, preventive and wellness care-focused model.

 • From critically ill patients in the hospital to chronically ill patients at home, Mercy virtually monitors patients 24/7/365 using high-speed data and video connections and medically intervenes when and where patients need it with a comprehensive team approach.

-• Among the first health care systems in the U.S. to have a comprehensive, fully integrated electronic health record that provides real-time, paperless access to patient information and a record that follows each patient regardless of where they seek care at Mercy.
+• Among the first healthcare systems in the U.S. to have a comprehensive, fully integrated electronic health record that provides real-time, paperless access to patient information and a record that follows each patient regardless of where they seek care at Mercy.

-• MyMercy, a free service, allows patients to connect online with their doctors, plus see medical information, view test results, renew prescriptions, pay bills and schedule appointments and e-visits using a personal computer, tablet or smartphone.
+• MyMercy, a free service, allows patients to connect online with their doctors, see medical information, view test results, renew prescriptions, pay bills and schedule appointments and e-visits using a personal computer, tablet or smartphone.

 • Innovative TUG robots assist co-workers with pharmacy, linen, meal and other deliveries, freeing up time for more patient care.

-By the Numbers (Fiscal Year 2022)
+Mercy By the Numbers (Fiscal Year 2023)

 6th Largest